magentoexpert/merchdocs/src/design/logo-upload.md

 | Full path | `app/design/frontend/[vendor]/[theme]/web/images/logo.gif` |
 | Relative path | `images/logo.gif` |

+The folder structure on Magento 2.4.1 installed with composer is different and includes /pub.
 If you do not know the size of the logo or other images used in your theme, open the page in a browser, right-click the image, and inspect the element.

 {:.bs-callout-info}